kubernetes-sigs/lws/kep/115-Subgroup-support/README.md

 -->

 ### Only Set Pod-Affinity on workers with `subgroup-worker-index=0`
 The original plan was to mimic how the leader worker group is scheduled.
-Only set the pod affinity/anti-affinity on pods with subgroup-worker-index=0, essentially treating them as a pseudo-leader.
+Only set the pod affinity/anti-affinity on pods with `subgroup-worker-index=0`, essentially treating them as a pseudo-leader.
 Once it has been scheduled, the pod webhook would set the node selector on all other pods so that they follow the pseudo-leader.

 This implementation is more complicated to implement, as it requires the pod webhook to have access to the client to be able to query which topology the pseudo-leader was scheduled to.
-Moreover, it can cause issues such as exponential backoff of the sts controller when too many pods fails to create because the subgroup index 0 is not yet scheduled.
+Moreover, it can cause issues such as exponential backoff of the statefulset controller when too many pods fail to create because the subgroup index 0 is not yet scheduled.